Why Adopt a College?

 - Once someone has accepted a booklet from another person, they are somewhat invested in it.
 We think that it is generally harder for people to discard a booklet than to ignore a web link or turn channels when they see a commercial about vegetarianism.

 - You can get more information to people in a booklet.
 What we are asking of people is a pretty big step (although getting smaller every year), and our experience has been that sound bites and short pieces often don’t have the weight to start overcoming people’s habits, taste preferences, and peer pressure.
 We’re not trying to get people to switch from Coke to Pepsi, so standard marketing tactics don’t necessarily apply.
 We’re asking people to make real, significant change, and that can very often require more information.

 - Giving someone a booklet allows them to have something to take away.
 Many people do, and it sits around their home where they can see it and think about it many times.
 Many people pass it on to someone else.
 We often hear from people who say that one booklet changed their own habits as well as a number of their friends.

 - College campuses, concerts, and other venues are very accessible and easy to take advantage of.

 A Systematic Plan for Animal Liberation

-When Vegan Outreach started the Adopt A College (AAC) program, the animal protection movement sorely needed a systematic plan for spreading vegetarianism and achieving animal liberation.
-Since it started in 2003, the AAC program has expanded to the point that we are now reaching about one million students a year.
+When Vegan Outreach started the Adopt a College (AAC) program, the animal protection movement sorely needed a systematic plan for spreading vegetarianism and achieving animal liberation.
+Since it started in 2003, the AAC program has expanded to the point that we are now reaching nearly two million students a year.

 On almost every day during the school year, multiple leafleters report coming across students who tell them that they are now vegetarian or vegan because they got a booklet from us during a previous visit at their school.